whyoleg/cryptography-kotlin/PLANS.md

       (like different signature algorithms in ssh, tls, certificate)
     * [ ] Decode key from DER -> then decide on which algorithm it is (problems with WebCrypto)

-## 0.4.0: Enhanced operations for bigger data and streaming (some things can depend on IO library - if so, design or postpone)
+## 0.4.0: Enhanced operations for big data and streaming (some things can depend on IO library - if so, design or postpone)

 * [ ] Function operations (cipher, signature, hash)
 * [ ] Operations with provided output buffer
-* [ ] funcitons for calculating signature/digest/plaintext/etc sizes
+* [ ] functions for calculating signature/digest/plaintext/etc sizes
 * [ ] encrypt/decrypt
     * [ ] Box ciphers
-    * [ ] Unsafe encrypt operations for cases when f.e.
+    * [ ] Unsafe/Parameterized encrypt operations for cases when f.e.
 AES nonce/iv provided by user
     * [ ] Decide on cipher encrypt/decrypt functions for RSA-like algorithms
     * [ ] Streaming encryption/decryption (look at google/tink)
     * [ ] File encryption/decryption (function operations)